strawlab/freemovr_engine/guide/index.rst

 ..
-VROS documentation master file, created by sphinx-quickstart on Fri Jan  6 15:52:13 2012.
+FLYVR documentation master file, created by sphinx-quickstart on Fri Jan  6 15:52:13 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to VROS's documentation!
+Welcome to FLYVR's documentation!
 ================================

 Contents: